Muscle tissue engineering: 21st Century

-Functional analysis of a tissue engineered muscle construct is important to illustrate its potential to help regenerate muscle.
+Research conducted between 2000 and 2010 informed the conclusion that functional analysis of a tissue engineered muscle construct is important to illustrate its potential to help regenerate muscle.
 A variety of assays are generally used to evaluate a tissue engineered muscle construct including immunohistochemistry, RT-PCR, electrical stimulation and resulting peak-to-peak voltage, scanning electron microscope imaging, and in vivo response.